exonum/exonum-doc/src/glossary.md

 A [service endpoint](#service-endpoint) that can be used to administer a local instance of the service.
-As an example, private API can be used to change the local configuration of the service.
+As an example, private API can be used to change the local configuration of a service.

 ## Private Key